vanbuncha/zola_site/zola_site/content/projects/nextcloud.md

 # Part one -- subdomain

-As a web developer, I am always looking for new ways to improve my setup and make my web development projects more accessible to others.
-Recently, I decided to try and add a subdomain to my Raspberry Pi Apache server using Cloudflare Tunnel, but unfortunately, I did not have success.
+I decided to try and add a subdomain to my Raspberry Pi Apache server using Cloudflare Tunnel, but unfortunately, I did not have success.
 Here is my experience.

 First, I set up my Raspberry Pi with Apache, following various tutorials on the web.
 I also configured my router to forward incoming requests to the Raspberry Pi’s IP address, so that the web server could be accessed from the internet.
 Next, I signed up for a Cloudflare account and set up a tunnel to my Raspberry Pi using the Cloudflare CLI.
 This was relatively easy, and I was able to connect to my web server using the tunnel URL provided by Cloudflare.